Who Was Marsha P. Johnson?

 An eccentric woman known for her outlandish hats and glamorous jewelry, she was fearless and bold.
 Despite her difficulties with mental illness and numerous police encounters, whenever she was asked what the “P” in her name stood for and when people pried about her gender or sexuality, she quipped back with “pay it no mind.”
 Her forthright nature and enduring strength led her to speak out against injustices.

 Death and Tributes

-Sadly, at the age of 46, on July 6, 1992, Marsha’s body was found floating in the Hudson River off the West Village Piers.
-The police initially ruled her death a suicide despite claims from her friends and other members of the local community that she was not suicidal.
-Twenty-five years later, crime victim advocate Victoria Cruz of the New York City Anti-Violence Project (AVP) re-opened this investigation.
+Sadly, at the age of 46, on July 6, 1992, Marsha’s body was found in the Hudson River off the West Village Piers.
+The police ruled she had committed suicide despite claims from her friends and other members of the local community that she was not suicidal.
+Twenty-five years later, Victoria Cruz, a crime victim advocate of the New York City Anti-Violence Project (AVP) re-opened the case.
 Johnson’s story is featured in Pay It No Mind: Marsha P. Johnson (2012) and The Death and Life of Marsha P. Johnson (2017) and Happy Birthday, Marsha!
 (2017).
 In 2015, The Marsha P. Johnson Institute was established.
 Its mission is to defend and protect the human rights of transgender and gender nonconforming communities.
-Marsha is honored as a Stonewall instigator, an Andy Warhol model, a drag queen, a saint, and a revolutionary trans activist.
+Marsha is honored as a Stonewall instigator, a drag queen, an Andy Warhol model, an actress and a revolutionary trans activist.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!